vifo/SublimePerlTidy/README.markdown

 ## Known issues:

-* On Win32, files containing UTF-8 characters (more specifically: characters that are not within the currently configured Win32 console charmap), will not be formatted properly.
-This is a limitation of the Win32 console I/O / Python subprocess combo, and may be fixed in the future with temporary files (See Issue #4).
+* On Win32, files containing UTF-8 characters (more specifically: characters that are not within the currently configured Win32 console character map), will not be formatted properly.
+This is a limitation of the Win32 console I/O / Python [subprocess](http://docs.python.org/2/library/subprocess.html) combo, and may be fixed in the future with temporary files (See [Issue #4](https://github.com/rbo/st2-perltidy/issues/4)).